 In our HR checklist below, we provide a discussion of each functional area with suggested action steps.

 Recruitment and selection are the most visible aspects of HRM practices to those outside the company.
-Hiring talent who fit in with the organizational culture is imperative to continued growth.
+Hiring talent who fits in with the organisational culture is imperative to continued growth.
 But, to hire the most talented staff they must first be identified and engaged – a challenging task in this competitive market.
 If not done correctly, the company’s recruiting efforts can result in unqualified applicants, applicants who lack diversity, or who decline offers.

 HR checklist actions:

 - Set recruitment objectives: type of positions to be filled, number of open positions, applicant qualifications in terms of education and work history.

 - Develop a recruiting strategy: involves a specific plan of action for reaching recruiting objectives.
 This includes a sourcing strategy, recruiting costs, recruitment messaging, talent engagement to position the company as an attractive workplace; pre-selection tools such as assessments; time-to-hire, diversity and inclusion initiatives to foster a diverse talent pool and support their growth and development in the company.

 - Collaborate with hiring managers: building a consultative partnership with hiring managers can result in a smooth-flowing hiring process.
 As hiring managers are often in a hurry to hire, recruiters should set expectations early in the process, providing a realistic timeframe and sourcing strategy.